 This program focusses on the CFO.
 Since 2008, more attention has been raised on the role of the CFO.
 The CFO of a business has to look into the strategy, business models, the risks and also the changing relationship with share- and stakeholders.
-The Executive Program The New CFO program for the Erasmus University Rotterdam has been developed to create insight in the relevant themes and dilemmas and to start a discussion with high-end speakers from science and “thought leaders” of international practice.
+The New CFO program at the Erasmus University Rotterdam has been developed to create insight in the relevant themes and dilemmas, and to start a discussion with high-end speakers from science and “thought leaders” of international practice.

 This course within the “Executive Master of Finance & Control” program (in Dutch: Opleiding tot Registercontroller) at Erasmus University Rotterdam focuses on the professional perspective of the controller on gaining knowledge and understanding of various aspects of strategic management.
 In seven lectures the most important aspects of Strategy, Competitiveness and Governance are highlighted.